LeoDK/NeuralNetwork/README.md

 A basic neural network to put in practice theoratical concepts.
 Trained to recognize handwritten digits.
 For more informations about dependencies, see main.py.
-You will need to download the MNIST dataset for training purposes : http://yann.lecun.com/exdb/mnist/ .
+You will also need to download the MNIST dataset : http://yann.lecun.com/exdb/mnist/ .